hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > No proof or satisfaction could I again,
 >
-> Altho' I urged his credit was at stake,
+> Although I urged his credit was at stake,
 >
 > He would not dance, but this excuse did make;
 >